WVam/toolscript-docs/Branch-Instructions.md

 11:   [AACS HERE]
 12: );
 ```
->You can learn more about expressions in the documentation about [Variables](Variables.md). **Else** and **Else If** instructions are ignored if the previous instruction is not an **If** or an **Else If**.
+>You can learn more about expressions in the documentation about [Variables](Variables.md). **Else** and **Else If** Instructions are ignored if the previous instruction is not an **If** or an **Else If**.

 ## While

-The While Instruction takes an expression just like the **If** Instruction.
-It will then continue to execute the Instructions it contains as long as the expression returns true.
-The loop ceases execution if the expression returns False or something that isn't a boolean.
+The **While** Instruction takes an expression just like the **If** Instruction.
+It will then continue to execute the Instructions it contains as long as the expression returns True.
+The loop stops being executed if the expression returns False or something that isn't a boolean.

 Syntax:
 ```